Block-Star-Logic/open-roles/blockchain_near/ADMIN.md

 ``` > near call {deploy-account-id} register_contract {“contract_account_id” : “{contract_deploy_account_id}”, “contract_name” : “{contract_name}”, “ops” : “[{list_of_contract_functions}]" } --account_id {admin-account} ```
 2. Check that your contract is registered by executing this command:<br/>
 ```> near call {deploy-account-id} is_registered {“contract_account_id” : “{contract_deploy_account_id}”, “contract_name” : “{contract_name}” --account_id {admin-account}```
 3. Once you have registered a contract you will need to create or assign access control lists to the various operations of the contract as per your Role Matrix.
-For list creation see below, for list assignment see Assign To Operation
+For list creation see below, for list assignment see <a href="#alto">Assign List To Operation</a>

 ## Build List
 The following steps will guide you in how to create a list, assign an account_id to that list, assign that list to a contract function and test your configuration: